ggarra13/mrv2/docs/sphinx/en/user_docs/preferences.rst

 .. topic:: Fixed Position

 	   Here you can establish the position where mrv2's window will start.
+	   To activate saving the position, make sure to mark the check box next to "Fixed Position".

 .. topic:: Fixed Size

 	   With this, you can establish the size of mrv2's window at start.
+	   To activate saving the size, make sure to mark the check box next to "Fixed Size".

 .. topic:: Take Current Window Values